rahulearn2019/msvsdpim/week6/readme.md

-With the required inputs to perform RTL2GDS using OpenFASOC available, we create a directory in generators -msvsd4bituc and proceed with the rest of the steps.
+# RTL2GDS of the design using OpenFASOC

+With the necessary input files - gds of analog blocks and their dummy verilog we can proceed with the openFASOC flow to generate the complete mixed signal GDS.